 Once you’ve wrapped up the payment settings, click on the Update Options button to save the settings.

 Now, it is time to create a paywall and subscription plan.
 Go to the MemberPress > Memberships page.
 Then, select the Add New button located at the top.

 Next, you’ll want to name your membership plan and set a price for it.

 You can also set free membership options.
-You can choose from One-time as well as Recurring subscription types.
-Under recurring payments, choose a custom interval or weekly, quarterly, monthly, or yearly options.
+You can choose from one-time as well as recurring subscription types.
+Under recurring payments, choose a custom interval, or weekly, quarterly, monthly, or yearly options.

 To set up content rules, visit MemberPress > Rules page.
-Then click on the button Add New button.
+Then click on the Add New button.

 You can select content using tags, categories, individual posts, and more.
 Next, you’ll choose the membership plan.
 Then, click on the Save Rule button to save your rule.